Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/elbue/project-description.md

 Universities Scales of Personality (SSP).
 It is originally in Swedish and was filled out by Swedish subjects.

-The SSP includes 91 items that make up 13 personality scales: - somatic trait anxiety (SSPSTA) - psychic trait anxiety (SSPPTA) - stress susceptibility (SSPSS) - lack of assertiveness (SSPLA) - impulsiveness (SSPI) - adventure seeking (SSPAS) - detachment (SSPD) - social desirability (SSPSD) - embitterment (SSPE) - trait irritability (SSPTI) - mistrust (SSPM) - verbal trait aggression (SSPVTA) - physical trait aggression (SSPPHTA)
+The SSP includes 91 items that make up 13 personality scales:

+-   somatic trait anxiety (SSPSTA)
+-   psychic trait anxiety (SSPPTA)
+-   stress susceptibility (SSPSS)
+-   lack of assertiveness (SSPLA)
+-   impulsiveness (SSPI)
+-   adventure seeking (SSPAS)
+-   detachment (SSPD)
+-   social desirability (SSPSD)
+-   embitterment (SSPE)
+-   trait irritability (SSPTI)
+-   mistrust (SSPM)
+-   verbal trait aggression (SSPVTA)
+-   physical trait aggression (SSPPHTA)

 ## The Dataset

--   what does it contain?

 The dataset ([SSP\_20231030\_EB.xlsx](SSP_20231030_EB.xlsx)) contains the scores for the 91 items as well as the 13 calculated scales.
 The